 - Evaluate the purpose and importance of team learning

 - Describe the role of Agile learning in the context of leadership

 1. How Companies Become Learning Organizations

 Learning organizations are companies that have gone through processes of adaptation to achieve improved efficiency and performance, and involve their members in continuous learning and improvement.
 Explore the processing of information, characteristics, and benefits of becoming learning organizations.

 2. Team Learning and Senge: Definition & Explanation

 Team learning is one of the five disciplines outlined by Peter Senge in his book 'The Fifth Discipline: The Art and Practice of the Learning Organization.'
-In this lesson, you'll learn about team learning, its core concepts, and why it's important.
+Explore the key concepts of discussion and dialogue and how they shape team learning.

 3. The Role of Learning Agility in Leadership

 This lesson will define the concept of learning agility.
 We'll then go over its role with respect to leaders and the main characteristics leaders should be aware of.